skoussou/openshift/custom-images/jenkins-nodejs6-slave/README.md

 ## Build the image

 The image can be built on Openshift with the Docker build strategy.
-To enable Jenkins to use the image the build must be created in either the project where jenkins is located.
+To enable Jenkins to use the image the build must be created in either the project where jenkins is located or made available via an image stream visible for Jenkins.
+I.e. either tag it to an image stream in the same project as Jenkins or into the global openshift namespace.

-First you need to create a build secret to access the repository:
+First you need to create a build secret to access the source repository (can be skipped if your git repo does not require authentication):

 `oc secrets new-basicauth <secret_name> --password=<token>`